STL Entrepreneurship. Economic Impact. Startup Experience.

 The CELect program connects you with talented WashU students to consult on your early-stage business challenges.
 These semester-long consulting projects, focused on enterprises in the startup ecosystem, are student-led and faculty-supervised.
 These four-to-six person teams define key issues and set the project direction and timeline.
 Project areas are comprehensive and range from high-level strategy to detailed analysis in specific areas.

 CELect students want to work on challenging research-oriented management consulting projects for high-growth St. Louis area startups while getting the opportunity to engage with the founders and senior leadership.

 - Have employees beyond the founders

-- Allow students to work directly with founders
+- Have a project where the students will work directly with the founders

 CELect by the Numbers (2018–2019)

 Testimonials for CELect

 Founded in 2012, Hatchbuck is a fast-growing marketing automation software company for small businesses.